mdfw/osteoarchaeologist/README.md

 8. Open your website.
 It should load correctly with a list of files.
 If it does not, check the apache error log.

 ### You want an open site
-As stated in the assumptions section above, this setup assumes one person (or a trusted few people) can create and destroy all of the fossils on this server.
-There's no user by user validation so it's imperative that the site be locked down with an apache password at least.
-If you don't want the ease and associated danger of creating and deleting fossils from the website, you can use the `list.php` file and not copy in `index.php`.
-Alternatively, there are `$allow_create` and `$allow_delte` configuration variables in config.
-If you use `list.php` or turn off `allow` functions but leave the site open, the world could see all of the fossils and potentially clone them (although you can prevent that in the individual fossil permissions).
+As stated in the assumptions section above, this setup assumes one person (or a trusted few people) can see, create and delete all of the fossils on this server.
+There's no user by user validation so it's imperative that the site be locked down with a server-level password at least.
+If you don't want the ease and associated danger of creating and deleting fossils from the website, you can use the `list.php` file.
+Alternatively, there are `$allow_create` and `$allow_delte` configuration variables in `o_config.php`.
+Note: if you use `list.php` or turn off `allow` functions but leave the site open, the world could see all of the fossils and potentially clone them (although you can prevent that in the individual fossil permissions).

 ## Contact information